ElioMargiotta/agora_monorepo/docs/introduction.md

 ### For Community Members
 - **Submit Proposals**: Create and submit governance proposals with rich text descriptions and attachments
 - **Vote Anonymously**: Cast encrypted votes that remain private throughout the process
+- **Stake on Predictions**: Participate in prediction markets by staking tokens on encrypted outcome predictions
 - **Track Outcomes**: View verifiable results and proposal statuses in real-time
 - **Participate Securely**: Engage in governance without revealing your identity or voting preferences